DigitalOcean: DigitalOcean community

 As of 2021, DigitalOcean is hosting publicly available community forums and tutorials on open source and system administration topics.
 As of August 2014, the service claimed to have over 1,000 vetted tutorials.

 In 2017, in partnership with Stripe, DigitalOcean sponsored the Libscore tool to freely provide the developer community with open access to analytics on web development tools.

-DigitalOcean Marketplace provides facilities to quickly deploy popular software bundles.
-Internally it's run by DigitalOcean Kubernetes, OpenChannel for the catalog API and data warehouse and Cloudflare for CDN and load-balancing.
+DigitalOcean Marketplace provides facilities to deploy various software bundles.
+Internally, it's run by DigitalOcean Kubernetes, OpenChannel for the catalog API and data warehouse and Cloudflare for CDN and load-balancing.

 Hacktoberfest 2020 controversy

 DigitalOcean was widely criticized for its role in creating a perverse incentive when it promoted Hacktoberfest 2020 with free t-shirts for contributions to open source projects, resulting in massive spurious pull requests on open source GitHub repositories, amounting to an unintentional "corporate-sponsored distributed denial of service attack against the open source maintainer community".
-DigitalOcean was quick to respond, and issued updates to Hacktoberfest to help prevent this, by allowing open source maintainers to specifically opt into Hacktoberfest, updating the Hacktoberfest process to allow maintainers to mark content as spam, and preventing repositories set up just to game the system from participating.
+DigitalOcean responded by issued updates to Hacktoberfest to help prevent this, by allowing open source maintainers to specifically opt into Hacktoberfest, updating the Hacktoberfest process to allow maintainers to mark content as spam, and preventing repositories set up just to game the system from participating.

+Sponsorships and donations

+In August 2026, DigitalOcean cancelled a $50/month sponsorship of private servers to GNOME and Flathub, as reported by the project's infrastructure engineer.

+In September 2026, DigitalOcean announced a $3 Million contribution to the Omarchy project over the next 3 years.